2020 In Review: The Day The Sky Turned Blood Orange; Historic Wildfires Ravage Northern California

 SAN FRANCISCO (CBS SF) — Like millions of San Francisco Bay Area residents Talia Sechley awoke on Sept.
 9th to a scene from an apocalyptic movie.
 The sky over Oakland was dark and blood orange.

-It was frightening and among the most memorable images of a historic 2020 fire season that burned more than 2 million acres in Northern California — 3,125 square miles — nearly 3 times the size of Chicago, Manhattan and Los Angeles combined.
+It was frightening and among the most memorable images of a historic 2020 fire season that burned more than two million acres in Northern California — 3,125 square miles — nearly three times the size of Chicago, Manhattan and Los Angeles combined.

-Wildfires burned thousands of homes, claimed dozens of lives and charred woodlands, forests and Wine County vineyards, leaving an ugly scare visible from space.
+Wildfires burned thousands of homes, claimed dozens of lives and charred woodlands, forests and wine country vineyards, leaving an ugly scare visible from space.

 Harmful smoke choked Bay Area skies and triggered the unsettling scenario that greeted local residents as ash fell from the sky like raindrops, the smell of smoke assaulted the senses and the sun disappeared.